sdarlington/sdarlington.github.io/content/posts/2020-02-13-never-split-the-difference.md

     - work
 ---

-If I took [this book](https://amzn.to/2tVeieh) to heart, I should try to convince you to read it.
+If I took [this book](https://amzn.to/2tVeieh) [affiliate link] to heart, I should try to convince you to read it.

 I’ll be honest, I wasn’t sure I’d like this book, and I mainly took it out of the library so I could make the joke in the first paragraph (and others like it).
 I mean, negotiation isn’t my job.
 I’m not, like the author, a hostage negotiator.
 I’m not even in sales.
 The key, of course, is that we all have to negotiate from time to time.
 While I may not often have to negotiate money in my day job, I *do* have to agree on the scope of work.
 This is a form of negotiation.
 We all have to buy stuff or hire someone to deal with jobs around the house.